[Time Poverty] This book is so shocking, with 3 pictures, it will give you more time every day!

 Summary: Master time and enjoy life

 Through these three pictures, "Time Poverty" reveals to us a brand new concept and management method of time.
-When we begin to pay attention to our inner needs, arrange our time reasonably, and invest our time in worthwhile things, we will find that time can actually be controlled and increased.
+When we start to pay attention to our inner needs, arrange our time reasonably, and invest our time in worthwhile things, we will find that time can actually be controlled and increased.

 Let us act together to break the shackles of time poverty and have a more fulfilling and happy life!
 If you find this content helpful, don't forget to like, share and follow us.
 Let us work together to create a better living environment for our future selves.